-7 California Coastal Commission Sea Level Rise Policy Guidance, 2018 Science Update
+&lt;sup>7 California Coastal Commission Sea Level Rise Policy Guidance, 2018 Science Update

-- + Minimize hazard risk to new development over the life of the authorized development. - Minimize coastal hazard risks and resource impacts when making redevelopment decisions. - + Account for the social and economic needs of the people of the state include environmental justice, assure priority for coastal-dependent and coastal-related develop over other development
+- Design adaptation strategies according to local conditions and existing development patterns, in accordance with the Coastal Act. - Avoid significant coastal hazard risks to new development where feasible. - Minimize hazard risk to new development over the life of the authorized development. - Minimize coastal hazard risks and resource impacts when making redevelopment decisions. - Account for the social and economic needs of the people of the state include environmental justice, assure priority for coastal-dependent and coastal-related develop over other development